Zakir-Ansari/blockchain/Campaign Funding DApp/README.md

       },
     ```

 11. With that said, we can go ahead and deploy our contract.
-To deploy the contract, go to your contract project folder and and run `npm run deploy`
+To deploy the contract, go to your contract project folder and run `npm run deploy`

     ```powershell
     PS E:\Code_Space\VSCode\Blockchain\blockchain\Campaign Funding DApp\web3> npm run deploy